Psychology, PHD

 PSYC 8975 | Introduction to Neuropsychological Assessment | 0-3 |

-A doctoral student must complete a program of study defined, in conjunction with the program director or director of graduate studies, on an approved Doctoral Program Planning Form.
+A doctoral student must complete a program of study defined in conjunction with the program director or director of graduate studies.
 Students obtain a master’s degree while in the doctoral program.

 The student is required to complete a satisfactory master’s thesis and pass an oral defense.
 The defense is overseen by a committee of three department faculty and the defense constitutes the master’s comprehensive exam.

-Students who successfully defend their master’s thesis and who have completed the required number of credits for their chosen specialization are awarded the master’s degree.
+Students who successfully defend their master’s thesis and who have completed the required number of credits are awarded the master’s degree.

 Students must successfully complete the DQE to be advanced to doctoral candidacy.